 No, this project will not result in any subsequent events or actions that may affect the environment.
-Potential future projects may occur following the completion of this project, but none of these potential improvements would be anticipated to result in additional environmental impacts.
+This project is standalone in nature and once completed, will not result in further action that may affect the environment.

 B. Does the action alter the environment so a new physical, biological, or socioeconomic environment would exist?
 (New environmental effect)